 Longitudinal Response Rate Given the survey method applied to the first two collection cycles, it was unfortunately impossible to obtain an exact longitudinal response rate taking into consideration all the components of erosion.
 Ideally, this rate would be the simple ratio of the number of longitudinal children responding to the second cycle to the number of children contacted for the first cycle.
 However, the number of children present in non- responding households during the first cycle is unknown.
 The number of children present in households not responding to the LFS is also unknown.
-It is therefore impossible to compute an exact rate since the exact denominator of this rate is unknown. to publish the response rate among respondents for Cycle 1.
+It is therefore impossible to compute an exact rate since the exact denominator of this rate is unknown.
+In keeping with the custom for longitudinal surveys, we decided to publish the response rate among respondents for Cycle 1.
 In the table below, which gives these rates by province, the percentage reported is the ratio between the number of respondents for the cycle in question and the number of respondents in Cycle 1.